iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nv.dhhs.en___1.2.13/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.nv.dhhs.en 1 reviews"/>
 </p>

+> There is no way to add a location if you forgot to turn GPS on.
+Because I don't normally have it sucking the battery dry when I'm at home.
+Should be able to manually add locations with at least estimated times.<br> :date: __2020-11-29 08:43:55__

+> App does not allow you to refresh, uninstalled and reinstalled and still does not refresh.<br> :date: __2020-11-28 01:19:20__

+> Never worked.
+I tried entering my positive code for a week and it kept telling me it couldn't verify the code.<br> :date: __2020-11-24 00:37:54__

 > "Those who would give up essential Liberty, to purchase a little temporary Safety, deserve neither Liberty nor Safety." -Benjamin Franklin<br> :date: __2020-11-21 14:57:41__